scribe-org/Scribe-Android/README.md

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Android/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

-- Planning development in the [issues](https://github.com/scribe-org/Scribe-Android/issues)
+- Planning development of Scribe-Android in the [issues](https://github.com/scribe-org/Scribe-Android/issues)

 - Creating an MVP that would include:

-  - Noun-gender annotation for any language that is currently in Scribe-iOS
+  - Noun and preposition annotation for any language that is currently in Scribe-iOS

-  - Commands for querying the conjugation of verbs and plurals of nouns
+  - Commands for querying the conjugations of verbs and plurals of nouns

+  - Accessing translations of words from a common directory in [scribe-org](https://github.com/scribe-org)